stanleeDK/NodeJS-OpenTable-Floorplans/README.md

 # NodeJS-OpenTable-Floorplans
-Webapp which grabs restaurant floorplans and shifts data, then renders using handlebars kjkj
+Webapp which grabs restaurant floorplans and shift data, then renders using handlebars